wsjdata/atlantia_election_results/README.md

 ## Instructions

 01. **Load the Data**: Start by loading the `vote_results.csv` file into your preferred data analysis software or programming environment.
-02. **Explore the Data**: Familiarize yourself with the dataset, understand the structure, and identify any key patterns or anomalies.
+02. **Explore the Data**: Familiarize yourself with the dataset, understand the structure and identify any key patterns or anomalies.
 03. **Analyze the Data**: Focus on deriving key insights and notable trends from the data.
-Consider the distribution of votes, turnout rates, and any discrepancies.
+Consider the distribution of votes, turnout rates and any discrepancies.
 04. **Write the Analysis**: Craft a concise analysis (200-400 words) summarizing your findings.
-Highlight significant outcomes, interesting observations, and any relevant insights about the election results.
+Highlight significant outcomes, interesting observations and any relevant insights about the election results.